 ”I remember from my last dog how they can hide pain, so when she was getting tired after a big walk I wanted to get it checked out while it was still a small problem and easier to manage.”

-There was no vocalization of pain, and no limp.
+There was no vocalization of pain and no limp.
 Close observation showed a moderate reduced range of motion at the hips and a mild pelvic swing.
-Palpation revealed, sore back muscles.
+Palpation revealed sore back muscles.

 Hip x-rays showed arthritis on both sides.

-This of course was the bad news.
+This, of course, was the bad news.
 The good news was that now the problem was known and steps could be taken to stop the pain and reduce the progression of the disease.

 Why no limp?

-Well you need a leg that is less sore than the other leg in order to limp.
+Well, you need a leg that is less sore than the other leg in order to limp.
 If both legs are equally sore there will be no limping.
 (Above that, up to 25% of limb favoring will not be visible to a human eye)

 Why no crying in pain?

 Animals (unless acting in movies) typically do not vocalize pain.
-Over the course of evolution those individuals that cried in pain were quickly eaten and removed from reproducing.
+Over the course of evolution, those individuals that cried in pain were quickly eaten and removed from reproducing.
 Quiet painful animals did get a chance to reproduce and the trait was passed on to the next generation.

-She is at a good body weight, so extra strain on the joints is minimized.
+She is at a good body weight, so the extra strain on the joints is minimized.
 The anatomy of the affected joints suggests she should respond to treatments designed to improve/heal the joints.

 Just getting tired doesn't sound like much of a symptom.